-Participants performed near ceiling at touch-touch and vision-vision, suggesting proper functioning of each sensory modality (including their recently restored sight).
-Remarkably, however, performance fell to chance in the touch-vision condition.
+Participants performed near ceiling at Touch-Touch and Vision-Vision, suggesting proper functioning of each sensory modality (including their recently restored sight).
+Remarkably, however, performance fell to chance in the Touch-Vision condition.
 In other words, participants who could easily tell that two felt objects or two seen objects were the same could not tell that a felt object was the same as a seen object.
-The authors interpret these findings in terms of the original philosophical puzzle: "the answer to Molyneux's question is likely negative" (Held et al., 2011, p.
-552).1
+The authors interpret these findings in terms of the original philosophical puzzle: "the answer to Molyneux's question is likely negative" (Held et al. 2011, 552).1

-Beyond providing novel and unique data, this study has opened new avenues for thinking about Molyneux's question and even reformulating it.
-Whereas some philosophers accept that this result resolves (some renditions of) Molyneux's question, others argue that it reveals that the original thought experiment is ill-suited for probing intermodal commensurability.
-For example, Schwenkler (2013) suggests that although participants'

-restored vision may have been sufficient to see the objects in blurry or degraded form (and perform intramodal matching on that basis), it may not have been sufficient to represent 3D shape so as to enable matching with tactile shape (see also Green, 2022).
-In any case, this work illustrates the ideal we explore in this review-having been run to test a long-standing philosophical question-and showcases the fruitfulness of this approach across disciplines and methodologies.
+Beyond providing novel and unique data, this study has opened new avenues for thinking about Molyneux's question, and even reformulating it.
+While some philosophers accept that this result resolves (some renditions of) Molyneux's question, others argue it reveals that the original thought experiment is ill-suited for probing intermodal commensurability.
+For example, Schwenkler (2013) suggests that, while subjects' restored vision may have been sufficient to see the objects in blurry or degraded form (and perform intramodal matching on that basis), it may not have been sufficient to represent 3D shape so as to enable matching with tactile shape.
+(See also Green, 2021.)
+In any case, this work illustrates the ideal we explore in this review-having been run to test a longstanding philosophical question-and showcases the fruitfulness of this approach across disciplines and methodologies.